Per Martin-Löf: Type theory

 Martin-Löf has worked in mathematical logic for many decades.

 From 1968 to '69 he worked as an assistant professor at the University of Chicago where he met William Alvin Howard with whom he discussed issues related to the Curry–Howard correspondence.
 Martin-Löf's first draft article on type theory dates back to 1971.
 This impredicative theory generalized Girard's System F. However, this system turned out to be inconsistent due to Girard's paradox which was discovered by Girard when studying System U, an inconsistent extension of System F. This experience led Per Martin-Löf to develop the philosophical foundations of type theory, his meaning explanation, a form of proof-theoretic semantics, which justifies predicative type theory as presented in his 1984 Bibliopolis book, and extended in a number of increasingly philosophical texts, such as his influential On the Meanings of the Logical Constants and the Justifications of the Logical Laws.

 The 1984 type theory was extensional while the type theory presented in the book by Nordström et al. in 1990, which was heavily influenced by his later ideas, intensional, and more amenable to being implemented on a computer.

 Martin-Löf's intuitionistic type theory developed the notion of dependent types and directly influenced the development of the calculus of constructions and the logical framework LF.
-A number of popular computer-based proof systems are based on type theory, for example NuPRL, LEGO, Coq, ALF, Agda, Twelf, Epigram, and Idris.
+A number of popular computer-based proof systems are based on type theory, for example NuPRL, LEGO, Rocq, Lean, ALF, Agda, Twelf, Epigram, and Idris.

 Awards

-Martin-Löf is a member of the Royal Swedish Academy of Sciences and of the Academia Europaea.
+Martin-Löf is a member of the Royal Swedish Academy of Sciences (elected 1990) and of the Academia Europaea (elected 1989).